Metalloid: Criteria-based

 No widely accepted definition of a metalloid exists, nor any division of the periodic table into metals, metalloids, and nonmetals; Hawkes questioned the feasibility of establishing a specific definition, noting that anomalies can be found in several attempted constructs.
 Classifying an element as a metalloid has been described by Sharp as "arbitrary".

 The number and identities of metalloids depend on what classification criteria are used.
 Emsley recognised four metalloids (germanium, arsenic, antimony, and tellurium); James et al. listed twelve (Emsley's plus boron, carbon, silicon, selenium, bismuth, polonium, moscovium, and livermorium).
 On average, seven elements are included in such lists; individual classification arrangements tend to share common ground and vary in the ill-defined margins.
-(Note: Jones writes: "Though classification is an essential feature in all branches of science, there are always hard cases at the boundaries.
-Indeed, the boundary of a class is rarely sharp.")
 (Note: The lack of a standard division of the elements into metals, metalloids, and nonmetals is not necessarily an issue.
 There is more or less a continuous progression from the metallic to the nonmetallic.
 A specified subset of this continuum could serve its particular purpose as well as any other.)